 This is somewhere in the neighborhood of 1200 to 1600 calories per day for a healthy adult.
 However, some factors can lower the number of calories your body burns per day and increase the number of calories your body burns per day.

 What decreases your metabolism?

 - Losing muscle.
-Muscle tissue is more metabolically active than other tissues such as bone and fat.
-So again when you lose muscle, your metabolism slows down.
+Muscle tissue is more metabolically active than other tissues such as bone and fat, meaning muscle tissue burns more calories than fat tissue.

 - Getting older.
 We also inevitably lose muscle tissue as we get older, which leads to a slower metabolism.
 As a result, we generally need fewer calories as we age.

-Ways to Increase Your Metabolism?
+5 Ways to Boost Your Metabolism

 How to Preserve your Metabolism